italia/developers.italia.it/README.md

 The same commands -run in the [Dockerfile](Dockerfile)- can also be run directly on the developer machine.

+The [docker-compose.yml](docker-compose.yml) file uses environment variables declared in the file `.env` file, in the root directory.
+Please refer to [`.env.example`](.env.example) for the detailed description of those variables.

-The [docker-compose.yml](docker-compose.yml) file leverages some environment variables that should be declared in an *.env* file, located in the root of this repository.
-A [.env.example](.env.example) file has some exemplar values.
-Before proceeding, copy the [.env.example](.env.example) into *.env* and modify the environment variables as needed.
+Before proceeding, copy the [`.env.example`](.env.example) into `.env` and modify the environment variables as needed.

 Then, build the container, running: